Penstemon digitalis: Description

 Penstemon digitalis is a glabrous 3 to 5 foot tall herbaceous plant with opposite, shiny green, simple leaves, on slender, purple stems.
 The leaves are up to 5 inches long.
 While upright, the stems average anywhere from 2 to 3 feet tall.
 The flowering panicle extends to almost one third of the plant's height and has pairs of branches which repeat with two flowers multiple times.
 The pedicels are almost one fourth of an inch long and produce 1.25 inch long two-lipped tubular flowers over dark green foliage.
 The flowers have tiny white hairs on the outside of the tube.
 The plant has elliptic basal leaves and lance-shaped to oblong stem leaves.

 The species was originally described as "Fox-Glove-Like Pentstemon" (sic) and the specific epithet digitalis is a direct reference to the foxglove genus Digitalis.
 The plant grows in moist, sandy soil in full sun in meadows, prairies, fields, wood margins, open woods and along railroad tracks.
 Its bloom period is from late spring to early summer.
 The plant is known to attract butterflies, bees, and birds such as hummingbirds.
 It tolerates deer browsing.

+Taxonomy

+Penstemon digitalis was scientifically described and named by John Sims using an earlier incomplete description by Thomas Nuttall.
+In 1933 Francis W. Pennell described a species he named Penstemon alluviorum.
+It is still recognized in publications such as Flora of the Southeastern United States, but it is regarded as a synonym by Plants of the World Online.